unrealapex/dotfiles/README.md

 ```

 ### ✨ about ✨
-my dotfiles for gentoo, managed using git and make. the main focus of
+my dotfiles for gentoo, managed using git and make. my intent is to keep my
-this rice is to create a minimalistic linux system. eye candy is desired,
-however, minimalism and performance come first. a majority of the tools i
-use with this rice follow the [suckless
+dotfiles as minimal as possible and to follow the [suckless
 philsophy](https://suckless.org/philosophy/). i, like the suckless developers
-believe writing quality software is important.
+believe writing quality software is important and strive to set an example with
+my dotfiles.

 ### 💿 install
 ```sh